 ****Put a Lid on It (2002) The last three non-series novels lack the superb tension of The Ax and The Hook.
 It’s fair to say that the Dortmunder and Parker books from this era have more weight.
-My favorite is Put A Lid on It, a “political fixer” novel that is almost a Ross Thomas tribute and is funny as hell.
+The best of the three is Put A Lid on It, a “political fixer” novel that is almost a Ross Thomas tribute and is funny as hell.

 Money for Nothing (2003) An innocent man is drawn into an espionage net.
-This has the feel of something written for the movies.
+This has the feel of something written for the movies, with a “wrong man drawn into a nefarious net” conceit going back at least to Eric Ambler.
 My wife started to read it and was instantly hooked, but we agreed that the book loses momentum when the honest Westlake refuses to keep tying extra knots, instead keeping the scenario realistic.

 The Scared Stiff (2003) A surprise replay of the kind of “exotic locale” caper Westlake wrote time and again since Who Stole Sassi Manoon?
 It was first published under the pen name Judson Jack Carmichael.